 NO SOVIET INVASION AFTER ALL

-As it turned out, the Russian never invaded.
-Maybe they found out about the British plans.
-After all, they had excellent spies.
+As it turned out, the Soviets never invaded Yugoslavia.
+Maybe they found out about the British plans?
+After all, they had excellent spies, especially in Britain and America.
 And if the British got into the fight, would America be far behind?

 * * *